• Skip to primary navigation

 red velvet cake batter

 4. Next, slowly beat in the dry ingredients.
 The batter will be thick but not stiff.
-It will also be lumpy, but this is totally normal!
+It will also be lumpy, but this is normal!

-🍰 For cake
+🍰 For the cake

 cake layer cooling on cooling rack

-Allow the cakes to slightly cool then transfer them to a cooling rack to cool completely.
+Allow the cakes to cool slightly, then transfer them to a cooling rack to cool completely.

-💭 Tip: Handle the cakes carefully, they will be extremely delicate!
+💭 Tip: Handle the cakes carefully; they will be extremely delicate!

 🧁 For cupcakes